Nartek01/narahosting-components/README.md

 # About
-So...
-I have a site (site.narahosting.cc) and I want to develop custom components for the site's Gutenberg Blocks, The blocks source code is only store in my pc locally.
-The stuff that goes into the staging site and the prod site are only the /build/ folder and the .php file that loads the plugins.
+I’m developing custom Gutenberg block components for site.narahosting.cc.
+The block source code is organized within this repository and maintained locally.

+Only the /build/ directory and the main .php loader file are deployed to the staging and production environments.

 # narahosting-components
 A collection of plugin containing various Gutenberg Block Components for my narahosting theme based of twentytwentyfour.